facebookresearch/EgocentricUserAdaptation/README.md

 TODO: restore previous layout

+TODOS:
+1. Run pretrain reference runs on train/test
+2. Adapt `run_adhoc_metric_processing_wandb.py` and run for all methods
+3. Adapt `run_transfer_eval.py` to also use the pretrain wandb group results to get delta performance.
+   1. For Forgetting experiment: We already have the accuracies!
+ReexposureForgettingAccMetric
+   2. For transfer matrix: Just rerun and instead of only loss, also use the accuracy metrics
+   3. Instance counts:

+## Results flow

+Make sure we first have the per-user performance for a fixed pretrained model, then get reference to these group names.
+- The performance before the stream, and in hindsight is the same for the pretrained model!
+- No need to run `run_transfer_eval.py`.

+### OAG: Stream generalization
+For OAG, we measure the following during training, giving the final absolute avg-ACC on the end of the stream (calculated online), per user:
+- train_action_batch/top1_acc_running_avg
+- train_verb_batch/top1_acc_running_avg
+- train_noun_batch/top1_acc_running_avg
+- train_verb_batch/top5_acc_running_avg
+- train_noun_batch/top5_acc_running_avg

+We use adhoc postprocessing to average and SE these metrics over user streams and upload to wandb
+- `run_adhoc_metric_processing_wandb.py`:
+  - Avg absolute performance
+  - And use pretrain performance Group Names to get AG results.

+Then, update tables in WandB reports, download CSV's, and generate latex tables.
+- `csv_to_latex_table_parser.py`

+### HAG: Hindsight performance
+To get HAG performance:
+- Run `run_transfer_eval.py` for the wandb CSV groups: To get the absolute performance values.
+Once again we can use the same pretrain values to compare to.
+- If pretrain run group available, we use this one to process the HAG results (besides the absolute ones).
+Again per-user delta, then avg + SE over users.

+### Training performance
+To show training performance over time, we can still plot the original OAG curves.
+If not available, we can use the training loss curves from the method, and if we want OAG: get pretrain loss curves and use to calculate deltas.

 ## Experiment Pipeline

 1. continual_ego4d/run_recog_CL.py: Train using multiprocessing over all user streams as a single group.
 Each independent user-adaptation stream is scheduled as a separate process.
 Scheduled automatically